 Seating or lying area

 Nature itself provides many soothing sounds naturally such as birds chirping, leaves rustling in the wind and even the distant sounds of neighbours chattering or children playing can be soothing.
 For some extra tranquil sounds then consider installing a water feature.
-A waterfall feature is particularly mesmerising.
+A waterfall feature can be really mesmerising.

 As nights begin to darken earlier try sitting outdoors in your sheltered seating area wrapped up snuggly in a blanket with a warm green tea.
 Draping some solar powered fairy lights along the fence, or wrapping them in a tree, can give the eyes something magical to get lost within whilst the mind and body focus on the present moment.